SinaHosseini/Cow-Face/README.md

 # Cow Face

-Add an cow mask to the face using OpenCV and Python.
+Add a cow mask to the face using OpenCV and Python.

 ## Description